 Unfortunately, not every child gets the treatment they need when they’re young and conditions like amblyopia and strabismus become untreatable.
+However, even conditions that most would consider untreatable can benefit from vision therapy.
 What many people don’t seem to realize is that vision therapy can work for adults as much as for children.

 Specialists use vision therapy techniques with children to limit their dependence on corrective eyewear and other treatments and ensure healthy eye growth.
 In adults, vision therapy has a different purpose.